Creasser/trickster/README.md

 # User Experience
 **Users are able to:**
+- create an account and login
 - add currently existing tricks to their own goals
 - increase the current number of attempts on a trick
+- update the status of a trick to completed
+- add tricks that are not currently added to the application
+- remove tricks that they made in error
+- manage their stats

 # Versions
 ### Backend